tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 Lack of consistent binding policies can lead to interoperability issues and potential downgrade risks if only one chain is validated.

-# PQC-Only Certificates
+# PQC Certificates

-PQC-only certificates represent the final stage of migration.
+PQC certificates represent the final stage of migration.
 They use exclusively post-quantum cryptographic algorithms for both public keys and signatures, providing no fallback to traditional algorithms.
 Once adopted at scale, they eliminate hybrid complexity and